jayf0x/taglify/README.md

 I was writing bash functions to have my e2e tests output live stats in the README of [compress-shader-literals](https://github.com/jayf0x/compress-shader-literals).
-Then I started reaching for the same trick in other tools, followed the friction and pulled it out into its own package.
-Now I'm shipping it — enjoy 🤗
+Then I started reaching for the same trick in other tools and thought "why not ship this".
+Enjoy 🤗

 ## Installation